Gabrielnero000/PBR-Playground/README.md

 ---

 ## But what is PBR?
 Since the prehistoric CRT displays until actual pixel-based monitors, generate realistic images was (and still is) the main goal of the Computer Graphics (CG) research.
-From the efforts of lots of great professioToday we have basically two ways to generate high quality images
+From the efforts of lots of great professionals, today we have basically two ways to generate high quality images: r

 ## Gallery: Images of Experiments